alexrr04/mini-scheme-interpreter/README.md

 Apart from the other errors, the interpreter also reports if there is no `main` function defined in the global scope of the program, if running a `.scm` file.

 Other types of errors have an undefined behavior and are not handled by the interpreter.

+### Code Quality

+The interpreter's code follows the _PEP 8_ style guide for _Python_ code.
+The code is organized into modules and functions with clear responsibilities and well-defined interfaces.
+The code is also well-documented with comments and docstrings to explain the purpose of each module, class, and function.
+Function and method headers include a description of the function, its parameters, and its return value, following the _PEP 257_ style guide for docstrings, just as the _PEP 8_ style guide recommends.

+In the case of `visitor.py`, the inherited "visit" methods of the `SchemeVisitor` class do not include the `ctx` parameter in its header, as it considered unnecessary and redundant.

 ---